 - The next thing is internet connectivity.
 As in cloud accounting software, data is stored in the cloud and that requires a good stable internet connection while accessing the data.
 So in remote areas where there is no good connectivity using cloud accounting software would not be a wise choice.
 Internet is required and that too stable one because if the internet is flickering one then that might result in loss of sensitive data from the system.

 - Data Usage is more flexible in cloud accounting software.
 This kind of software provides access to data whenever and wherever required.
 The problem with desktop accounting software is that data stored in such software can not be used remotely.
-Thus this is one point that makes cloud accounting software more in demand then desktop accounting software.
+Thus this is one point that makes cloud accounting software more in demand than desktop accounting software.

-- Data Security in both the software has its own issues.
+- Data Security in both software has its own issues.
 In cloud accounting software data is stored in the cloud, it is safer as compared to desktop accounting software.
 But in the case, if any problem occurs on the server-side then there are chances that data might be lost or miss used.

 - In cloud accounting software, the best advantage is at a time many people can simultaneously work on the same data whereas in desktop accounting software only one user can access the data at a time.
 This is the reason why companies with large data prefer cloud accounting software over desktop accounting software.

 - Accessibility in cloud accounting software is more flexible as compared to desktop software because what cloud system requires is stable internet and an electronic device like PC, tablet, laptop, etc..
-Whereas in desktop software only accessible desktop can use the software.
+Whereas in desktop software only accessible desktops can use the software.

-- In cloud accounting software data backup is managed by server handler or the company managing the server whereas in desktop accounting software data back-up is to be done manually.
-In cloud software, data is backed-up already by the server through different techniques.
+- In cloud accounting software data backup is managed by server handler or the company managing the server whereas in desktop accounting software data backup is to be done manually.
+In cloud software, data is backed up already by the server through different techniques.

 - In cloud accounting software one can use any third-party app for automation whereas no such system or app is available for desktop accounting software.
 Many processes can be scheduled using a third-party app in this way.